Skip to article frontmatterSkip to article content

 );

-This handler receives an event with {detail: {message: string}} - this is the shape we’ll need for the <ct-message-input> component we’ll use later.
+This handler receives an event with {detail: {message: string}} - this is the shape we’ll need for the <cf-message-input> component we’ll use later.
 The handler gets the message text, trims whitespace, and adds it to the array if it’s not empty.

-Here’s the complete todo list recipe:
+Here’s the complete todo list pattern:

 1